ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 accounts = 2
 ```

-- **CDDL for syncing metadata** `crypto-sync-metadata`
+- **CDDL for syncing metadata** `crypto-portfolio-metadata`

-In this document, we are defining the new `crypto-sync-metadata` UR type to include device metadata related to the offline signer.
+In this document, we are defining the new `crypto-portfolio-metadata` UR type to include device metadata related to the offline signer.

 In many QR-based offline signer, the synchronization payload includes metadata information related to the device.
 We have created a modular and general purpose UR type to include such information.